Business Competencies Courses

 • Organize more effectively for written communications

-• Receive feedback on their communications skills and develop an improvement action plan
+• Receive feedback on their communication skills and develop an improvement action plan

 • Develop more succinct and accurate written communications and reduce ambiguity